learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 ## Feature Extraction: Method 2

-Here, we will investigate another method for performming feature extraction which will seque naturally into methods for fine tuning a pretrained network.
+Here, you'll see another method for performing feature extraction which will segue naturally into methods for fine tuning a pretrained network.
 This method of feature extraction is more costly then the previous methodology but has some added benefits in that it will allow us to also perform our usual data augmentation techniques.

 Here's an overview of the process:
 * Add the pretrained model as the first layer